ADVERTISING

 Division of tasks between the houses

-Quote from the city leaders
+Quote from the city's leadership

 Mayor Hanno Benz and City Treasurer André Schellenberg emphasize: